tlietz/Exkeylibur/README.md

 - Place reset button in a position that can be easily pressed with finger
 - Slightly increased reset button pcb pad spacing to support more sizes
 - Removed stagger on inner columns to reduce strain on index finger when reaching for the bottom key.
-- Add drill holes to support Corne MCU covers
+- Added drill holes to support Corne MCU covers

+## Firmware

+Wield the Exkeylibur with the [firmware](https://github.com/tlietz/zmk-config)

+---

 ## Images

 ### V2

----

 ### V1